-paper introduced QR Shield, a dual machine learningbased model, as a contribution to enhancing the security of QR codes.
-QR Shield utilizes two primary machine learning classifiers, RF and XGBoost, on a benchmark dataset of URLs.
-QR Shield was evaluated in terms of accuracy, precision, recall, and F1 score.
+As the utilization of QR codes has become pervasive in our daily lives, understanding and addressing QR attacks has become crucial to safeguarding the integrity and security of the data encoded within QR codes as well as ensuring the safety of users.
+This paper sheds light on malicious URLs embedded in OR codes as one kind of OR code attack.
+Although the investigation into detecting malicious QR codes continues to expand in various directions, this paper employs machine learning techniques as a major contribution.
+The paper introduced QR Shield, a dual machine learning-based model that aims to enhance QR code security.
+OR Shield utilizes two primary machine learning classifiers, RF and XGBoost, on a benchmark dataset of URLs.
+Additionally, it was evaluated using accuracy, precision, recall, and F1 score evaluation metrics.
 According to the experimental outcomes, the proposed model achieved an accuracy rate of 96.8%, thereby demonstrating its strong potential for detecting malicious QR codes.
 However, this study is subject to some limitations imposed by dataset size, as the high volume of the dataset requires more powerful computational resources for efficient and fast implementation.
-Based on these findings, future research directions could involve enhancing QR Shield's accuracy through the integration of deep learning techniques for a more secure QR code environment.
+Based on these findings, future research directions could involve enhancing QR Shield's accuracy by integrating deep learning techniques for a more secure QR code environment.
 Additionally, QR Shield could be integrated into smart applications to promote accessibility and usability.